damianhakert/damianhakert.github.io/source/handbook/workflow/index.html.md

 at the time of writing this is not the case yet_

 If you need to schedule something or prioritize it, apply the appropriate labels.
 See below for details.

+## Working in Teams

+For larger issues or issues that contain many different moving parts, you'll be likely working in a team.

+1. Teams have a shared responsibility to ship the issue in the planned release
+1. If the team suspects that they might not be able to ship something in time, the team should escalate / inform others as soon as possible
+1. Start a Slack channel for a new team, but remember to write all relevant information in the related issue(s)

 ## Choosing something to work on